 It's true that the Image of God in man has been marred by sin.
 But Scripture also makes it clear that man's fall has not destroyed or removed the Imago.
 It has merely broken or disfigured it.
 The mirror may be cracked, but it still reflects.
 Though a sinner, man is still redeemable and worth redeeming.
 That's why God sent His Son into the world to die on our behalf.

-If you think it might be helpful to discuss these concepts at greater length, Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.
-They are available at this number.
+If you think it might be helpful to discuss these concepts at greater length, call us.
+Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.

 Tim Keller on the Image of God